Rosendo-Martinez/weather-app/README.md

 # CityWeather

 This project uses **asynchronous code** to get data from **APIs**, specifically the [Current Weather API](https://openweathermap.org/current) and the [Direct Geocoding API](https://openweathermap.org/api/geocoding-api#direct).
-This project also uses the [human-date](https://www.npmjs.com/package/human-date) package from NPM and it also implements a hamburger menu!
+This project also uses the [human-date](https://www.npmjs.com/package/human-date) package from NPM and implements a hamburger menu.

 [Link to live demo.](https://rosendo-martinez.github.io/weather-app/) 👈